nmkpaleo/nmk-cms/docs/user/quality-control.md

   instance or update the existing record before continuing.
 The wizard still blocks re-approval once the media already owns accessions to avoid duplicates.

+### Managing references

+Each reference card shows a **Delete reference** button with a trash icon so you can remove entries that were misinterpreted or are no longer needed.
+Clicking the button toggles the formset delete flag for that card and visually marks it for removal; saving the wizard completes the deletion.
+Use **Undo delete** to restore a card before saving if you clicked delete by mistake.
+The control is always available on the expert wizard—no feature flag is required.

 ### Leaving reviewer comments

 The expert wizard includes a **Reviewer comment** textarea and a history list of